s3ql/s3ql/rst/mount.rst

 -----------------------------

-S3QL flushes changed blocks in the cache to the backend whenever a block has not been accessed for at least 10 seconds.
+S3QL flushes changed blocks in the cache to the backend whenever a block has not been accessed for at least 10 seconds by default.
+This time can be influenced using the :cmdopt:`--dirty-block-upload-delay` option.
 Note that when a block is flushed, it still remains in the cache.

 Cache expiration (i.e., removal of blocks from the cache) is only done when the maximum cache size is reached.
 S3QL always expires the least